blongworth/python-oceanography-lesson/_episodes/08-starting-with-data.md

 ## So What's a DataFrame?

+Pandas provides an object called DataFrame.
+Dataframes represent tabular data.
+They are a 2-dimensional data structure.
+They include columns, each of which is a Series with a name, and all columns share the same index (An index refers to the position of an element in the data structure.).
+We import a csv table into a data frame using the read_csv function.

 A DataFrame is a 2-dimensional data structure that can store data of different types (including characters, integers, floating point values, factors and more) in columns.
 It is similar to a spreadsheet or an SQL table or the `data.frame` in